 It is with great pleasure that we can announce the successful conclusion of our Microscope for Lydia appeal.

-The new microscope has been acquired thanks to the generosity of both supporters of the charity and the University of Southampton Coronavirus Response Fund.
+The new microscope has been acquired thanks to the generosity of individual supporters, the Doris Field Charitable Trust and the University of Southampton Coronavirus Response Fund.

 This new piece of equipment will greatly accelerate the productivity of the Glycoprotein Therapeutics Laboratory under the pressures of the pandemic.